ryjen/ryjen.github.io/content/resume/index.md

 <h4>Problem</h4>
 <p>The company had a need for more help maintaining existing client applications and growing the product framework.</p>
 <h4>Action</h4>
 <p>Working cross platform on Windows, iOS and Android, existing applications were maintained.
-Offered several stabilizing fixes and improvements to the Android product framework, including Beacon support.</p>
+Participate in Iterative Agile offering several stabilizing fixes and improvements to the Android product framework, including Beacon support.</p>
 <h4>Result</h4>
 <p>Legacy platforms successfully sunsetted and product platform quality improved with less support tickets.
 Better Android resource usage resulting in no random memory crashes.
 Improved UX experience with side-transitions.
 The beacon experience at conferences performed reliably.
 Played a role in a successful acquisition by Cvent.
 Participated in learning new technologies like Couchbase and React Native.</p>
 <h5>Keywords</h5>